open-toolchain/secure-kube-toolchain/README.md

 # ![Icon](./.bluemix/secure-lock-kubernetes.png) Secure Kubernetes toolchain

-### Continuously deliver a secure Docker app to a Bluemix Kubernetes Cluster
+### Continuously deliver a secure Docker app to a Kubernetes Cluster
 This Hello World application uses Docker with Node.js and includes a DevOps toolchain that is preconfigured for continuous delivery with Vulnerability Advisor, source control, issue tracking, and online editing, and deployment to the IBM Bluemix Containers service.

 ![Icon](./.bluemix/toolchain.png)